JuliaGaussianProcesses/TemporalGPs.jl/README.md

 # Gotchas

 - And time-rescaling is assumed to be a strictly increasing function of time.
 If this is not the case, then your code will fail silently.
-This could be addressed via careful engineering.
+Ideally an error would be thrown.